On the Computational Properties of Obviously Strategy-Proof Mechanisms: Specifying choice rules with circuits

 In the proof of \Cref{thm:versp}, we reduced SAT to the problem of verifying that a choice rule is not SP.
 This may also be used to reduce SAT to verifying that no OSP mechanism exists for a choice rule.
 In particular, all choice rules used in the reduction have at most one agent $i$ for which $u_i$ is non-constant.
 If such a choice rule is SP, then any mechanism in which all agents in $N\setminus\{i\}$ report their types and finally $i$ reports his type is OSP.
 Hence, such a choice rule is SP iff it is OSP-implementable.
 Thus, deciding OSP-implementability is co-\textsf{NP}-complete. \end{proof}

 The preceding results suggest that SP and OSP are computationally comparable.
-When utility functions and choice rules are expressed as a table, deciding whether a choice rule is SP and deciding whether a choice rule is OSP-implementable are both in \textsf{P}.
-When utility functions and choice rules are expressed as circuits, the corresponding decision problems are both co-\textsf{NP}-complete.
+When inputs are expressed as a table, the SP and OSP decision problems are both in \textsf{P}, while when inputs are expressed as circuits, both decision problems are co-\textsf{NP}-complete.
 Even though OSP depends on the extensive form of the mechanism, this does not seem to substantially raise computational complexity.

-What if we consider input languages that are more powerful than tables but less powerful than circuits?
-For instance, we could permit only choice rules and utility functions that can be represented as Boolean formulae. \Cref{thm:versp} and \Cref{thm:verosp} still hold under this restriction, because our reduction from SAT uses only circuits that can be represented equally efficiently as formulae.